How to Grow and Care for Cyanotis kewensis Teddy Bear Vine

 Watering

-Water Teddy Bear Vine liberally during the growing season and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water your Teddy Bear Vine liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

-Decrease watering in cold season to keep the soil slightly moist as growth is minimal at this time but do not allow the soil to dry out completely.
+Decrease watering in cold season to keep the soil slightly moist as growth is minimal at this time.
+Do not allow the soil to dry out completely to prevent wilting and leaf drop.

 Make sure that the soil is free-draining and the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting of the vine.